Waste.net

 Secondary Commodity Brokers

-The brokerage function is critical to insure the orderly flow of commodity to provide balance in fluxuating supply and demand requirements.
-Fullfilling delivery of large mill orders consisting of multiple truck loads in a timely on demand fashion.
+The brokerage function is critical to insure the orderly flow of commodity to provide balance in fluctuating supply and demand requirements.
+Fulfilling delivery of large mill orders consisting of multiple truck loads in a timely on demand fashion.
 A strong brokerage infrastructure provides liquidity throughout the supply chain and helps manage market disruptions.

 Secondary Commodity Consumers